WorkShoft/Anton-s-OpenGL-4-tutorials/README.md

 3) cmake ..
 4) make

 Requirements:
 GLFW
 GLEW
 GLM

-This project is developed in an Ubuntu 18.04 environment and built with CMake.
+This project is developed in a Ubuntu 18.04 environment and built with CMake.
 It should work on most modern Linux distributions once the required libraries are installed.

-Early project drafts can be found at misc.
-Only some of those programs work but the ones that don't should be easily fixable.
+To install these libraries on Ubuntu run sudo apt install libglfw3 libglew-dev libglm

 Table of contents:
 Basics